databendlabs/databend/docs/doc/30-reference/30-sql/10-dml/dml-copy-into-location.md

 CREATE STAGE s2;

-//Unload the data in the table into the stage as a CSV file copy into @s2 from test_table FILE_FORMAT = (type = 'CSV');
+-- Unload the data in the table into the stage as a CSV file copy into @s2 from test_table FILE_FORMAT = (type = 'CSV');

 //Unload the data from a query into the stage as a Parquet file